mattforey/NCAA-Tournament-Win-Probability-Model/README.md

 # NCAA-Tournament-Win-Probability-Model

-For the project to run successfully, all the files in the "Model" file must be stored in the same R-Project folder.
+For the project to run successfully, all the files labled "Model" must be stored in the same R-Project folder.

   a.
 FinalRFile.R